TeenCoder159/TeenCoder159/README.md

 # Hi!
-I am Umang, AKA RustyTeen
+I am Umang, aka TeenCoder159

-  I love coding
+  I discovered my passion coding through robotics

-  I use Zed as my main IDE

-  I know how to code in rust
+  I have chosen to become proficient in rust and aspire to better peoples lives with the usage of software made in rust

-  I know the fundamentals of C++ and html/css
+  However, I do know the stepping stones of C++ and can make basic websites with HTML/CSS

-  I am an aspiring SaaS developer

-    I am also passionate about:
+  You can view my full portfolio here:

+    ```
+    My other areas of interest are:
-     - Mathematical problems
+     - Mathematics
      - Technology
-     - Video / Photo editing
+     - Video editing
+     - Graphic design
      - Cars
+    ```